macikos12/FileTaggerRemake/README.md

-I abandoned it, it's in not good state
+I abandoned it, it's not in a good state
 # FileTaggerRemake
 This is my first 'big' project.<br>
 Feel free to correct me<br><br>